n-fisher/cookiecutter-rimworld-mod-development/README.md

 6. `Create and Open Folder`
 7. In the Solution Explorer pane that comes up on the right, double click your `ModName.sln` file
 8. In the new Solution Explorer view that comes up, right click `RimWorldWin` and click `Set as Startup Project`
+9. Due to a bug in VS, you'll have to delete the folder `[...]/Rimworld/Mods/ModName - Release` after you create the project.
+Otherwise, you will receive an error message whenever you start the game before the first time that you build VS in Release mode.

 # Basic Features